To create a link between your Git commit and a Jira issue, developers must

 To remove commit association to an issue, delete the issue key.

 Click Save to save the changes.

-Starting v2.6.21, the Git add-on displays git notes in the Git Commits tab:
+Starting v2.6.21, the Git Integration for Jira app displays git notes in the Git Commits tab:

 For a git repository with several existing commits in it, commit authors can associate